|Filoli is open to Holiday Traditions ticket holders.|

 Nancy “Sorin” Locke

 With more than 20 years of ikebana experience, Nancy Locke has earned teaching certificates from two schools of ikebana — Sogetsu and Wafu — giving her a strong design background in contemporary Japanese flower arranging.
-In addition to being an active teacher, she is a board member of the San Francisco chapter of Ikebana International and Ikebana Teachers Federation.
+In addition to being an active teacher, she is a board member of the San Francisco chapter of Ikebana International.

 Ms. Locke has been teaching ikebana in the Burlingame and San Mateo areas since 1998.
 Combining her expertise in ikebana design with her enjoyment of horticulture and gardening, she inspires her students to create beautiful fresh arrangements and to see floral materials with “fresh eyes.”